mid2SUPAERO/EMTO/README.md

 # Replication of results of part 4.2:
+## Results with cells using 8 transmission zones

 To obtain figure 18, it is necessary to first change line 6 of topMulti to
 ```matlab